MSc in International Health and Tropical Medicine

 The MSc in International Health and Tropical Medicine is a full-time one-year multidisciplinary and interdisciplinary programme examining major challenges to the health of populations in resource-limited contexts.
 The course is embedded within the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine.

-The course aims to develop students':
+The course aims to develop your:

-- capacity to critically appraise evidence in global health
+- capacity to critically appraise evidence in global health;

-- skills and practical experience in researching specific health problems in resource limited contexts.
+- skills and practical experience in research.

-The first term will consist of topics on research methods, an overview of some major global health challenges, and topics related to the research and practice of global health.
+The first term will consist of topics on research methods, an overview of major global health challenges, and topics related to the research and practice of global health.